carolynvs/carolynvanslyck.com/content/blog/2017-10-22-i-did-a-thing.md

 And you know what?
 This time it wasn't a dramatic reenactment of the Spanish Inquisition.
 We just talked about the things I loved, until he really had to go.
-They called me in for an on-site interview, and this time no one questioned whether I belonged in that interview.
+They called me in for an on-site interview, and no one questioned whether I belonged there.
 We all talked shop, I babbled about the latest k8's release, my little pony cluster, and of course tried to trick people into using dep.